CONTRIBUTORS

 Micaela Sahhar

 Micaela Sahhar is an Australian-Palestinian writer, researcher and educator.
-Her poetry, commentary and essays have appeared in Cordite, Meanjin, Overland, Rabbit and Sydney Review of Books among others She is a Next Chapter fellow (2021) recipient of a Neilma Sidney Literary Travel Grant (2022) and was commended for the Peter Blazey prize (2024).
-Her first book, Find Me at the Jaffa Gate: an encyclopaedia of a Palestinian Family (NewSouth) was released in May 2025.
+Her poetry, commentary and essays have appeared in Cordite, Meanjin, Overland, Rabbit and Sydney Review of Books among others.
+She is a Next Chapter fellow (2021) recipient of a Neilma Sidney Literary Travel Grant (2022) and was commended for the Peter Blazey prize (2024).
+Her first book, Find Me at the Jaffa Gate: an encyclopaedia of a Palestinian Family (NewSouth, 2025) was shortlisted for the 2026 Victorian Premier's Literary Awards for Nonfiction.

 REMEMBER Editorial